thatcherfreeman/utility-dctls/README.md

 **Dataset**: Choose Official to use the X-Rite values, and use McCamy to use the one from the old paper and wikipedia.

-**Adapt to D65**: Check this box to use a bradford chromatic adaptation matrix to best approximate what the chart would look like under a D65 illuminant.
-Leave unchecked to use the native white point for each dataset (Illuminant A for official, Illuminant C for McCamy).
+**Adapt to D65**: Choose whether to Cat02 chromatically adapt the chart to a certain white point rather than using the white point that the chart was shot under.

 ---
 ### Color Picker DCTL